delapuente/simeco/README.md

 ## Installing simeco

-pysub is available in the [Python Package Index](http://pypi.python.org/pypi) so you can install it by issuing the following command on your computer:

-    # pip install pysub

-Otherwise, you can install from sources by typing:

-    # python setup.py install
+simeco does not require installation.

 ## Running simeco

+Simply open **index.html** file with an updated webrowser such as [Chrome](www.google.es/chrome/) or [Firefox](www.mozilla.org/firefox/fx/).

 ## Documentation

-Documents for pysub are not exhaustive but they can be found under **docs/html** directory.
+All documentation is in the source files.
+If I find a good document generator for Javascript, I promise to include the API documentation.

-You can find more info in the [pysub project's homepage](http://unoyunodiez.wordpress.com/pysub/).
+You can find more info in the [simeco project's homepage](http://unoyunodiez.wordpress.com/proyectos/simeco/).

 ## Version history